About property valuations

-Property values are calculated by analysing property sales and rental evidence, which is then applied to the data on each particular property.
-The valuer builds a profile of value levels for each different area and property type by reviewing recent sales.
-The information is then applied to individual properties, taking into account factors such as land size, age, building size and condition.
+Property value is calculated by taking into account both sales and rental history in the area which is then applied to each property.
+A profile of value levels is created to take into account the recent sales of the area and this information is applied to individual properties with factors such as land size, age, building size and condition taken into account.

 The Capital Improved Value is the expected sum of money that might be realised if the land and any existing dwelling or improvements were offered for sale at a particular time.